Social Security Disability for Carpal Tunnel Syndrome

 Getting Disability Benefits for Carpal Tunnel Syndrome

-• Thumb weakness test measures the strength of your thumb by measuring your ability to raise your thumb towards the sky when it is flat on a table and to touch your thumb to your pinky finger.
+• Thumb weakness diagnostics measure the strength of your thumb by testing your ability to raise your thumb towards the sky when it is flat on a table and to touch your thumb to your pinky finger.

-• Phalen's test checks for symptoms when your hands are dangled off of a table with the back of your hands touching one another and your fingers pointing towards the ground.
+• Phalen's test checks for numbness when your hands are dangled off of a table with the back of your hands touching one another and your fingers pointing towards the ground.

 • Tinel's sign occurs when the median nerve is tapped to check for tingling or shock upon contact.